filipsnastins/tomodachi-testcontainers/docs/features.md

 ## Containers

 See the list of available Testcontainers at [`tomodachi_testcontainers`][tomodachi_testcontainers].
 Find more Testcontainers in the official [testcontainers-python](https://github.com/testcontainers/testcontainers-python) library.
+See [Creating New Testcontainers](./guides/create-new-testcontainers.md) for adding new Testcontainers.

 ## Pytest fixtures and helpers